learn-co-curriculum/phrg-git-version-control-101/README.md

 Check out some of the resources below to learn more about Git.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-git-version-control-101/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-git-version-control-101/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-reqeust, and send them a link via Connect.

 ## Resources

 * [Getting Started - About Version Control](http://git-scm.com/book/en/Getting-Started-About-Version-Control)